digi-ron/AU-Falcon-SPUD-Project/Body/Seatbelts/Seatbelts.md

 - Tape (Packing tape or cloth tape recommended)
 - Any bolt or screw that can fit inside the shaft of the soldering iron (optional, provides a disposable tip as plastic is hard to remove from a soldering tip)
 - Bolt-cutters
-- Cable ties (light colored preferred)
+- Cable ties (light coloured preferred)
 - N95 mask (for plastic fumes)

 #### Steps